Kalitsune/Poetrify/README.md

 ## Development
+### Requirements
-Quotify is written in [Go](https://golang.org/), be sure to have it installed on your system. <br/>
+- Quotify is written in [Go](https://golang.org/), be sure to have it installed on your system. <br/>
+- Be sure to meet the robotgo library [requirements](https://github.com/go-vgo/robotgo#requirements)
-`Note: go will automatically install the dependencies.`
+- Note: go will automatically install the dependencies.
 ### Run
 ```
 go run main.go